arrigonialberto86/funtime/set_transformer.md

         return self.mab2(x, h)
 ```

-We now have all the ingredients to write the encoder layer of our model:
+We now have all the ingredients/blocks to write the encoder layer of our model:

 ```python
 class STEncoder(tf.keras.layers.Layer):